 Principal Investigator

-Mads received his MSc. in optics from the University of Southern Denmark and his Ph.D. in Biomedical Engineering from National University of Singapore.
+Mads is a Reader in Biophotonics.
+He received his MSc. in optics from the University of Southern Denmark and his Ph.D. in Biomedical Engineering from National University of Singapore.
 He was a Marie Curie Fellow at Imperial College London.
 His research interests include biomedical optics, optical imaging, advanced endoscopy and artificial intelligence.

 Shiyue Liu (Dora)